cyberdeeb/lead-validator-api/README.md

 ## 📄 License

 This project is a portfolio demonstration.
-For production use or collaboration inquiries, please contact the developer.
+For production use or collaboration inquiries, please contact the developer, Abraham Deeb.

 ---